UCLA-Synthetic-Data/UCLA-Synthetic-Data.github.io/README.md

 ### Poster

 ### Travel Support
 Travel support is available for junior participants (who received PhD degree after 2018), invited speakers and panel discussants.
+Registration fee will be reimbursed for participants that receive travel support.

 ### Registration
 <!--